provence2911/SQL-Dara-Analysis/SQL_P1_Pain_management/README.md

 GROUP BY month_num, month;
 ```
 Here is the percentage of patients having efficient pain control within 1 hour since the notification.
-On average, over 90% of patients have pain response from medical staff.
-95% of these responses are effective.
+On average, over 95% of patients have pain response from medical staff.
+Nearly 100% of these responses are effective.
-For the other 10% that don't receive pain response, these data were missing.
+For a few cases that don't receive pain response, these data were missing.

 ![Pain rescue](2_Pain_rescue.JPG)